lukejones/delete-twitter-likes/README.md

 ## Thanks

-I grabbed this from a comment on [this post](https://www.techjunkie.com/delete-all-twitter-likes/#comment-47485)
+I grabbed this from a comment on [this article](https://www.techjunkie.com/delete-all-twitter-likes/#comment-47485) and fixed it to work with a copy-and-paste from browser.
+This repo is for me to remember it easily.